 There’s something about Finland that makes it a great study destination for international students.
-And it’s not that studying Santa’s country is something to brag about.
-We won’t keep you waiting any longer – it’s the quality education, it’s the academic freedom, and it’s the student-centred support services.
+And it’s not that studying in Santa’s country is something to brag about.
+We won’t keep you waiting any longer – it’s the high-quality education, the academic freedom, and the student-centred support services.

 What and where to study in Finland

-About 31,000 international students choose Finland every year, with 400+ degree programmes taught in English.
+About 31,000 international students choose Finland every year, with over 400 degree programmes taught in English.
 If this sounds appealing to you, you’re probably wondering what you should choose from so many programmes.
-So you know, the most popular Bachelor’s disciplines you can study in Finland are:
+These are some of the most popular Bachelor’s disciplines you can study in Finland:

-Probably now you are wondering what are some great student cities.
-Everybody heard of Helsinki’s cosmopolitan vibe, so that would be an obvious choice.
+Now, you are probably wondering what are some great student cities.
+Everybody has heard of Helsinki’s cosmopolitan vibe, so that would be an obvious choice.
 But if you don’t want to follow the flock, you might also want to consider student cities like:

 If there’s a programme at a UAS, you can be sure that there’s a demand for it on the job market.
 To help you get a picture about Finland’s UAS, check out some of the most popular ones: